Understand What is Browser

 Different browsers have their interpretations of Open Web Standards.

-Since they each render CSS, HTML, and JavaScript uniquely, thoroughly debugging your website’s code is not enough to ensure that your website will look and behave as intended on multiple browsers.
+Since each uniquely renders CSS, HTML, and JavaScript, thoroughly debugging your website’s code is not enough to ensure it will look and behave as intended on multiple browsers.

-People use different browsers based on their personal preferences, device compatibility, and platform availability.
-Some popular browsers include Google Chrome, Mozilla Firefox, Microsoft Edge, Safari, and Opera.
-Each of these browsers has its own rendering engine, which interprets and displays web content in its unique way.
-This diversity makes it essential for website developers and companies to test their websites and applications on different browsers.
+Each browser has its rendering engine, which interprets and displays web content uniquely.
+This diversity makes it essential for website developers and companies to test their websites and applications on different browsers on real devices.

-Companies invest in browser compatibility testing to ensure that their websites and applications are accessible, visually appealing, and function properly across multiple browsers.
-By testing their web assets on different browsers, companies can identify and address any inconsistencies or compatibility issues that may arise.
-This ensures that their target audience, regardless of their preferred browser, can have a consistent and satisfactory experience.
+Companies invest in browser compatibility testing to ensure their websites and applications are accessible, visually appealing, and function properly across multiple browsers.

 • Privacy and Security: As privacy concerns grow, browsers are expected to prioritize user privacy by implementing enhanced security measures, stricter data protection, and better control over personal information.